MicrosoftDocs/memdocs/memdocs/intune/fundamentals/remote-help-windows.md

 Version: 4.1.1.0 - Changes in this release:

-With Remote Help 4.1.1.0 a new Laser Pointer feature has been added to better assist a Helper guide a Sharer during a session.
-This Laser Pointer can be used by a Helper in both Full Control and View Only sessions.
-Additional updates include improvements to localization, and error handling.
+A new Laser Pointer feature has been added to better assist a Helper guide a Sharer during a session.
+A helper can use the Laser Pointer in both Full Control and View Only sessions.
+Other updates include improvements to localization, and error handling.

 Various bug fixes included in this release: